AcademySoftwareFoundation/Imath/docs/PortingGuide2-3.md

-To link against them, we use CMake generator expressions so that we can referencing *both* sets of targets, but it will only use the ones corresponding to the package version that was found.
+To link against them, we use CMake generator expressions so that we can reference *both* sets of targets, but it will only use the ones corresponding to the package version that was found.

     target_link_libraries (my_target